-Originally, our CIT team reaches out to teachers and parents by reviewing and analyzing the final outcome of our Comprehensive Needs Assessments.
+The campus improvement plan was created with the Campus Improvement team.
+The CIT team reaches out to teachers and parents by reviewing and analyzing the final outcome of our Comprehensive Needs Assessments.
 Teachers collaborate through their PLC's and determine through ranking order the problem statements and define the steps to address them effectively.